encoredev/encore/docs/about/permissions.md

 ### Viewers

-Viewers are "read-only" and are **not** counted as members toward a paid plan.
+Viewers are read-only members.
+They can view the Cloud Dashboard and run your application locally.
+Viewers are free of charge, but are included in the total member count for determining your plan.

 This role is intended for any team members not contributing directly to your Encore application, but who still get value from certain access.
 In a bigger team, this role is often appropriate for e.g. Frontend developers and Product Managers.